emmano3h/agile-logging/README.md

-# README #
+# AgileLogging #

-This README would normally document whatever steps are necessary to get your application up and running.
+AgileLogging is a practical streaming data infrastructure case.

 ### What is this repository for? ###

 This repo is a stack to have running :
     1. Fluentd : Distributed logs platform system.
-Used with a connector (@type kafka2) to send logs in Kafka.</br>
+Used with a connector (@type kafka2) to send logs in Kafka.
     2. Zookeeper : Distributed data management system.
 Used by Kafka.
     3. Kafka : Distributed messaging system.
 Mainly used because it is very scalable to produce and consume data.
     4. Kafka Connect : Used to easily connect to kafka and send data in ELasticsearch using connector "io.confluent.connect.elasticsearch.ElasticsearchSinkConnector"